 "No. I mean, she's actually evil.
 Not high school evil."

 Two years ago, a little independent film called Juno rocked the mainstream film world and became the sleeper hit of the year.
 The film not only garnered praise for star Ellen Page, but also for the quirky, off-beat writing and dialogue of screenwriter Diablo Cody.
-After kicking ass, taking names, and even winning an Academy Award, Cody took the most logical route for her next project: Jennifer's Body a demented tale of a vengeful, demon-possessed cheerleader starring Michael Bay's favorite Transformers special effect, Megan Fox.
+After kicking ass, taking names, and even winning an Academy Award, Cody took the most logical route for her next project: Jennifer's Body a demented tale of a vengeful, demon-possessed cheerleader starring Megan Fox.
 A tale full of roaring rampage and revenge, Jennifer's Body is a witty, blood-soaked romp that separates itself from its contemporaries.

 A small midwestern town called Devil's Kettle is home to Jennifer Check, the cheerleader that every guy is dying to be with.
 One night, Jennifer and her more geeky friend Needy Lesnicky decide to check out a local band at a small bar on the edge of town.
 Jennifer's going for more than the music, as the band's lead singer is a "salty" number.
 During the concert a fire erupts and burns the club to the ground, killing almost everyone inside.
 Jennifer and Needy survive, but so too does the band, who whisk Jennifer away in their van.
 Later that night, Jennifer returns to town, but she's just a little different, as she's blood-soaked and has a voracious appetite.
-Apparently Jennifer's body is no longer her own, as it now houses a murderous demon that compells her to feed upon the flesh of all the boys and girls in town (yep, she goes both ways).
+Apparently Jennifer's body is no longer her own, as it now houses a murderous demon that compels her to feed upon the flesh of all the boys and girls in town (yep, she goes both ways).

 However, don't let the film's title fool you: the true star of the film isn't the title character at all.
 Instead, it's Amanda Seyfried in the role of Needy that completely steals the show.
 The story is told from her perspective, and she's ostensibly the film's main character.
 The character herself is a cute, understated counterbalance to Fox's villainous jezebel.
-As the film progresses, Jennifer and Needy's relationship develops complications, and it's fun to watch Seyfried and Fox play off each other.
+As the film progresses, Jennifer and Needy's relationship grows complicated, and it's fun to watch Seyfried and Fox play off each other.
 Seyfried brings a very sympathetic presence to the film, which is important because there are actually a few poignant moments to be had among all the mayhem.
 By the end of the film, Cody and Seyfried have crafted one of the best new characters in a horror film in a while, which is quite a surprise given the film's title.

 Besides Seyfried, the star here is again Cody's screenplay, particularly her witty dialogue that's full of stylized conversations and snappy, quirky phrases.
 While it doesn't exactly sound realistic and sometime gets a little too cute for its own good, Cody's writing is without a doubt hysterical.
 The comedy ranges from genuinely hilarious situations and interactions (like awkward teenage sex) to being cleverly ironic.
 Though it's got a horror premise, Jennifer's Body has its tongue planted firmly in its demented cheek, and it's a fun world full of unique characters.
 J.K.
 Simmons even makes an appearance as a science teacher who is full of awkward moments.
 It's quite a departure from his usual roles, but he makes it work in the little bit of screen time that he has.
 Other characters run the gamut of the usual high school cliches, like the goth and the jock that are of course equal in Jennifer's eye as far as nutritional value goes.